What is a Zoom Room?

 Are there Standards-based endpoints that run the Zoom Rooms software?

 Yes.
 Polycom (now Poly) has come out with two new series’ of enterprise grade video conferencing systems that will run the Zoom Rooms application natively.
 Those are the Poly Studio X and G7500 series.
 They deliver the quality of their standards-based predecessors (well beyond that of PC equipment) and deliver the Zoom Rooms experience exactly as if you were running the app on a PC or MAC.
-That’s possible because they are purpose for video conferencing and collaborating, packed with all the features that a meeting environment can possibly need to have successful audio and video meetings, presentations, and training sessions.
+That’s possible because they are purpose-built for video conferencing and collaborating, packed with all the features that a meeting environment can possibly need to have successful audio and video meetings, presentations, and training sessions.